 - Select a wood finish that matches your cabinetry for a seamless look.

-Perfect for small families who love dinner-time but don’t want a permanent table eating up space.
+It’s perfect for small families who love dinner time but don’t want a permanent table eating up space.
+For more clever rearranging, these small camper layout ideas show how a single change can open up a whole cabin.

 3. Ottoman Seats With Built-In Storage

 Storage ottomans are the Swiss Army knives of RV furniture.
 Sit on them, prop up your feet, or lift the lid to stash blankets, movies, or road guides.
-They’re compact, cute, and highly practical.
+They’re compact, cute, and genuinely practical, and they’re one of the easiest pieces to slip into a layout you already love.

 Decorating Details